Jokowi will campaign with Luthfi-Yasin at Fort Solo in Vastenburg - ExBulletin

 He added that PSI would request all cadres to attend the event which would also be hosted by a number of artists including Raffi Ahmad and Nagita Slavina.

-“The big campaign is interesting in terms of entertainment.
-Not only political events, but also entertainment.
-“The capacity is around 15 to 20 thousand participants,” he explained.
+“Great campaign the entertainment is interesting.
+Not only a political event, but also entertainment.
+“The capacity is around 15,000 or 20,000 participants,” he explained.

 Yoga also explained that currently the committee is preparing various things for this big campaign.

-“What is clear today is that the committee shows the plan of the parking lot, a trace of where the masses will come from, and there is also a procession, a procession from one point to the Fort,” he said. -he explained.
+“What is clear is that today the commission presents the parking bag plan, tracing “Where the masses were coming from, and there was also a procession, a procession from one point to the fort,” he explained.

+Also read: Meeting Jokowi in Solo, Zulkifli Hasan admits he does not discuss politics

 Ahmad Luthfi previously confirmed that Jokowi would participate in the campaign.